Sepecat Jaguar models in 1/72 scale

 Soon, also Heller and Airfix kits were issued and latere also Hasegawa issued a few kits.
 Italeri also came with kits.

-This building report will present various models in 1/72 scale.
+This modelling report will present various models in 1/72 scale.
 Some of these were made quite some years ago, others were made more recently.

 The Airfix kit 03011 issued around 1975 for a RAF GR1 is also OK, but has only a few raised panellines and a very basic details.
 It has the laser GR1 nose.
 It is accurate in shape.